 A lower tire pressure provides more flotation.
-Higher pressures in front casters may cause them to shimmy on hard surfaces.

 - b) Check deck support chains. - c) Check deck leveling (See Adjustments Section 5.2.2.)

 Note: The front of the mower deck will be approximately 1/4" lower than the back of the mower deck.
 This is the "rake" of the deck.